-ShutterLand solid house shutters are constructed from three highly respected species intended for exterior use and exposure.
-California Redwood, Western Red Cedar and African Mahogany all have the natural stability essential for outdoor applications.
+ShutterLand solid wood shutters are constructed from three highly respected species intended for exterior use and exposure.
+Red Grandis, Cedar and Mahogany all have the natural stability essential for outdoor applications.
 The composition of each is slightly different, but all three have proven to deliver years of reliable service.
 ShutterLand window shutters are thoroughly kiln-dried before assembly in order to reduce moisture content.
-This process decreases lumber’s natural tendency to expand and contract in perpetual changing weather conditions and greatly prolongs the life of outdoor wood shutters.
+This process decreases lumber’s natural tendency to expand and contract in perpetual changing weather conditions and greatly prolongs the life of premium outdoor wood shutters.

-The most common and recognizable tree species for the construction of outdoor shutters is Western Red Cedar.
+The most common and recognizable tree species for the construction of outdoor shutters is Cedar.
 This aromatic timber is resistant to both insects and decay.
-Western Red Cedar shutters possess an impressive condensed grain with few knots, resulting in straight handsome panels interwoven with tones of red, brown, and tan.
-We use 99.5% knot free Grade B and better Western Red Cedar.
+Cedar shutters possess an impressive condensed grain with few knots, resulting in straight handsome panels interwoven with tones of red, brown, and tan.
+We use 99.5% knot free Grade B and better Cedar.
 Time-tested Cedar shutters paint and stain nicely and will endure for years in harsh outdoor conditions when properly maintained.

-The compact grain of African Mahogany is wonderfully nuanced with a rich, warm, reddish-brown hue.
+The compact grain of Mahogany is wonderfully nuanced with a rich, warm, reddish-brown hue.
 The resulting shutter is strong, sturdy, and moisture resistant.
-Mahogany shutters boast the longest life expectancy of all wooden shutters.
-Construction begins with 99% percent knot free Select and Better African Mahogany, resulting in extremely high-quality wood exterior shutters.
+Mahogany shutters boast a long life expectancy.
+Construction begins with 99% percent knot free Select and Better Mahogany, resulting in extremely high-quality premium wood exterior shutters.

 The two major considerations when making a species selection are price and longevity.
-We believe California Redwood to be the best overall value.
-The price of Redwood shutters is the most economical of the three and it has a comparable life expectancy.
+We believe Red Grandis to be the best overall value.
+The price of Red Grandis shutters is the most economical of the three and it has a comparable life expectancy.

 All lumber is sourced from SFI certified suppliers.
 The Sustainable Forestry Initiative is a North American forest designation standard that guarantees wood is sourced from responsibly managed forests.
 Well-managed forests have important environmental benefits, such as cleaning our air and water, in addition to ensuring that trees are replenished for future use and enjoyment.